sathomas/jsDataV.is/src/text/ch6/01-fonts.md

 }
 ```

 Here we're using a couple of <span class="smcp">CSS</span> tricks to apply this positioning to all of the individual symbols within this element.
 We start by selecting the element with an `id` of `map`.
 Nothing fancy there.
-The direct descendent selector (`>`), however, says that what follows should only match elements that are immediate children of that element, not arbitrary descendants.
-Finally the attribute selector `[class*="map‑"]`specifies only children that have a class that contains the characters `map-`.
-Since all the county symbols will be `<span>` elements with a class of `map‑XX` (where `XX` is the two-letter country abbreviation), this will match all of our countries.
+The direct descendent selector (`>`), however, says that what follows  match only elements that are immediate children of that element, not arbitrary descendants.
+Finally, the attribute selector `[class*="map‑"]`specifies only children that have a class containing the characters `map-`.
+Since all the country symbols will be `<span>` elements with a class of `map‑xx` (where `xx` is the two-letter country abbreviation), this will match all of our countries.

 In our JavaScript we can start with an array listing all of the countries and iterate through it.
 For each country we create a `<span>` element with the appropriate class and insert it in the map `<div>`.